Menu

 • Current US HUPO membership.

-• The awardee must be available to present at the annual conference February 23-26, 2025 in Philadelphia, PA to receive the award and present the lecture.
+• The awardee must be available to present at the annual conference (February 21 - 25, 2026) in St. Louis, MO to receive the award and present the lecture.

 US HUPO